The Case of the Marketing Train Wreck

-Regardless of your business, the competition is almost certainly fierce - so why do so many businesses pay such scant attention to their digital presence?
+Regardless of your business, the competition is always fierce - so why do so many companies neglect their digital presence?

-It’s easy to find examples of marketing excellence, marketing train wrecks ... and all points in between - so where are you on the line from zero to hero?
+It’s easy to find examples of marketing excellence, marketing train wrecks ... and all points in between.

 You’ll know that informed buyers constantly check you out online along with every other competitor, so they no longer need to ask you for information, because you’ve already provided it on your website … haven’t you?

 Salespeople have ceased to be road warriors.
 And leaving Covid aside, the need for business travel has been massively reduced over the last decade by technology.
 Smart salespeople are now masters of LinkedIn, digital messaging, Zoom, and all the competing collaboration platforms.